YYL7/Projects/Data Mining Project/README.md

 # 1. Introduction

-This Data Mining project will be using dataset from the UCI machine learn- ing lab, representing 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
-The data contains 50+ attributes such as race, gender, age, HbA1c test result, diabetic medications, etc. Our task is to predict, as accurately as possible, whether a person will be readmitted within 30 days after being discharged from the hospital.
+This Data Mining project will be using dataset from the UCI machine learning lab, representing 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
+The data contains 50 attributes such as race, gender, age, HbA1c test result, diabetic medications, etc. Our task is to predict, as accurately as possible, whether a person will be readmitted within 30 days after being discharged from the hospital.

 # 2. Data Preprocessing
-The original data set contains 101766 instances with 50 features.
+The original data set contains 101,766 instances with 50 features.

 2.1 Feature Correlation

-We droped the entire columns of features when they have more than half of the records missing.
+We droped the entire columns of features where they have more than half of the records missing.

 Features that have too many (more than 95%) same value are considered not informative, so we drop them as well.

 2.2 Missing Values